jsverse/transloco-keys-manager/README.md

 transloco-keys-manager extract -u
 ```

+  If you are using unflat files keep in mind that “parent” keys won't be usable for a separate translation value, i.e. if you have two keys `first` and `first.second` you cannot assign a value to `first` as the translation file will look like `{ "first": { "second": "…" } }`.

+  During key extraction you will get a warning with a list of concerned keys you have to check for.

 - `defaultValue`: The default value of a generated key: (defaults to `Missing value for {{key}}`)

 ```